-In this unit students explore the key processes and issues concerned with managing a business efficiently and effectively to achieve the business objectives.
-They examine different types of businesses and their respective objectives and stakeholders.
+In this unit students explore the key processes and considerations for managing a business efficiently and effectively to achieve business objectives.
+Students examine different types of businesses and their respective objectives and stakeholders.
 They investigate strategies to manage both staff and business operations to meet objectives, and develop an understanding of the complexity and challenge of managing businesses.
+Students compare theoretical perspectives with current practice through the use of contemporary Australian and global business case studies from the past four years.